andreav/swgit/doc/stabilizing.rst

    	* 1/0/0/0/andreav/INT/stable/STB/Drop.A  - This mark *INT/stable* arrival point.

   .. note::
-    | In order to strengthen concept that only Integartor can issue this command,
+    | In order to strengthen concept that only Integrator can issue this command,
       swgit will deny this operation on any repository but :term:`integrator repository`
-    | This is a weak, easely workaroundable, limit.
+    | This is a weak, easily workaroundable, limit.
 However this avoids accidental
       command execution on a Developer repository.

-.. _lbl_stabilizing_craeting_liv:
+.. _lbl_stabilizing_creating_liv:

 Creating a delivery
 -------------------

-  Integartor decides to release a delivery.
+  Integrator decides to release a delivery.

   #.
 He/She will go into an :term:`integrator repository`,